 - f.
 Compliance training: (See #4 above) - g.
 Contact with Board of Directors: As indicated above, the Compliance Officer conducts annual compliance training with the Board.
 In addition, they also provide in person an annual report on the prior year's compliance activities.
-Quarterly, they will provide a report to the Board's Executive Committee on the activities of the Compliance Committee (see below).
+Quarterly, they will provide a report to the Board's Executive Committee on the activities of the Compliance Committee.
+Lastly, there is a Board member on the Compliance Committee.
+Through this participation, they are able to bring information and insight related to compliance back to the Board.

-Also as previously mentioned, the Compliance Officer has unfettered access to the Board of Directors at their discretion.
+Also as previously mentioned, the Compliance Officer has unfettered access to the Board at their discretion.
 At least once a year, the VP for Quality and Compliance/Compliance Officer will have a closed session with the Board, without any members of agency leadership present.